tulios/mappersmith/README.md

 ## Linting

-This project uses prettier and eslint, it is recommended to install extensions in your browser to format on save.
+This project uses prettier and eslint, it is recommended to install extensions in your editor to format on save.

 ## Contributors